David McGee's Webpage

 Not coincidentally, Tellurians are the most basal of men.
 Their build, skin, and hair color may vary from place to place, but they have not had many novel evolutionary pressures.
 For most of their existence, they have lived as their ancestors did: foraging for food and running down big game.

-§ 2 Venusians
+§ 2 Phosphori

-Venus has little dry land -- there are a few islands here or there, but a tiny proportion of the population lives there.
+Phosphorus has little dry land -- there are a few islands here or there, but a tiny proportion of the population lives there.
 Most live on floating islands, great mats of floating plants.
 A smaller proportion live in great rain-forests which grow out of shallow seas.

-In the tropics, most Venusians have dark skin.
+In the tropics, most Phosphori have dark skin.
 But, in more extreme latitudes, they tend to have a brown or olive complexion.
 Almost all of them have black or auburn hair, with typically gray eyes.

 § 3 Cynthians